oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 If the build uses a simple mechanism such as hash value comparison to determine if a file has changed, then on those occasions when the only difference between the newest log and the baseline is that some results that were previously "new" are now "unchanged", subsequent build steps which consume the SARIF log file will run, even if they might not actually be necessary.
 For example, a build step which automatically files bugs for new results will run, even though the log contains no new results.
 Or a build step which tracks the number of open issues will run, even though the number of open issues has not actually changed.

 If the build engineers for a project wish to absolutely minimize the execution of unnecessary build steps, they have various options.
-They might perform an “intelligent” comparison between the baseline and the new log, treating "new" results in the baseline as equivalent to "unchanged" results.
+They might perform an "intelligent" comparison between the baseline and the new log, treating "new" results in the baseline as equivalent to "unchanged" results.
 Or they might rewrite the baseline (marking all "new" results as "unchanged") before performing the comparison.
-Of course, there is no guarantee that such an “intelligent” comparison or baseline rewriting process will actually take less time than the unnecessary build steps it is intended to avoid.
+Of course, there is no guarantee that such an "intelligent" comparison or baseline rewriting process will actually take less time than the unnecessary build steps it is intended to avoid.

 # Appendix G. (Informative) Guidance on fixes <a id='informative-guidance-on-fixes'></a>